jhsware/nix-infra/README.md

   systemd
   flanneld
 }
 ```

-### Nix Packages and Container Images
+### Package Cache and Container Registry

-The registry node contains a package cache and registry which allows you to
-provide private packages and caching.
+The registry node contains a package cache and container image registry for distributing private packages and application images.

-The registry node also contains a container image registry where you push
-your private application images.

 ```mermaid
 stateDiagram